 Thanksgiving

-As we grieve at Thanksgiving, gratitude is more spontaneous when we reflect on the rich heritage that is ours because of the one we love and now grieve.
-We give thanks for their gifts which inspire and bless our lives each day, their spirit present to us as kindness, gentleness, self-giving, generosity, faithfulness.
-We give thanks for their devotion and concern for our welfare.
-We give thanks for their untiring commitment to our spiritual care and nurture.
-We give thanks for their example of human goodness and unconditional love.
+As we grieve at Thanksgiving and reflect on the rich heritage that is ours because of our loved one, gratitude is our most spontaneous response.
+Even when life's circumstances seem hopelessly complicated and relationships are imperfect or flawed, we thank God for the courage to persevere in the certainty that we have “chosen the better part” (Luke 10:38).
+We give thanks for the gifts endowed to us by the one we love, gifts that inspire and bless our life each day, gifts of their spirit present to us as kindness, gentleness, self-giving, generosity, and faithfulness.
+We give thanks for the legacy of their devotion and concern for our welfare.
+We give thanks for their legacy of untiring commitment to our spiritual care and nurture.
+We give thanks for their legacy of human goodness and unconditional love still at work in the world.
+We give thanks for their lasting legacy of love that lives on in us and through us forever.

 Let them thank the Lord for his steadfast love, for his wonderful works to humankind.
 And let them offer thanksgiving sacrifices, and tell of his deeds with songs of joy.